kernod-team/website/README.md

 # Kernod [![Codacy Badge][codacy-link]][codacy-image]

-A Q&A website for university students.
+A Q&A website for college students.